Contextuality, Cohomology and Paradox: Sheaf formulation of contextuality

-Note that a probability table such as the Bell table (Fig.~\ref{fig:Bell}) can be represented by a family $\{ p_C \}_{C \in \M}$ with $p_C$ a probability distribution on $\EE(C) = O^{C}$, where contexts $C$ corresponds to the rows of the table.
-Similarly, ``possibility tables'' such as the Hardy model and the PR box (Figs.~\ref{fig:Hardy} and \ref{fig:bundle}) can be represented by boolean distributions.
+Note that a probability table can be represented by a family $\{ p_C \}_{C \in \M}$ with $p_C$ a probability distribution on $\EE(C) = O^{C}$, where contexts $C$ correspond to the rows of the table.
+Similarly, ``possibility tables'' such as the Hardy model and the PR box (Figs.~\ref{fig:HardyPR} and \ref{fig:bundle}) can be represented by boolean distributions.
 This latter case, with which the logical and strong forms of contextuality are concerned, can equivalently be represented by a subpresheaf $\Se$ of $\EE$, where for each context $U \subseteq X$, $\Se(U) \subseteq O^U$ is the set of all possible outcomes.
 Explicitly, $\Se$ is defined as follows, where $\supp(p_C |_{U \cap C})$ is the support of the marginal of $p_C$ at $U \cap C$.